hackabit18/Rishabh_Rajput/README.md

 In the future, it can aid news/media companies to deal with high volume image scanning or high document inflow by developing a tool for image captioning.
 Install dependencies

-`pip install flask flask-uploads flask-dropzone`
+`pip3 install flask flask-uploads flask-dropzone` `pip3

 and run